 This activity is a little different as we’re painting on ice shapes rather than a flat sheet.
-Ice is actually a very nice medium to paint on as it gets slippy meaning your paintbrush glides across the surface.
+Ice is actually a very nice medium to paint on as it becomes slippy as it melts, allowing your paintbrush glides across the surface.

 The small ice cube towers you can see are a small set of 3 that I froze as normal ice cubes, let melt a little bit, stacked up and put back in the freezer so they stuck together.
 I think we’ll try this again and see how tall a tower we can build.

 The next day we painted mini ice castles and stars.

 Then we went large, and painted on a giant LEGO brick.
 I used the lid from a lego storage block for this.

 How does the ice feel?
 Is it slippy, sticky, slimy?